 We must mention Mysore, the third belt — North East of Coimbatore — essentially for Tuberose (Polianthes tuberosa) culture.
 In Mysore the weather is not ideal for both Jasmine species.
 Nevertheless, some farmers do grow it in the Mysore area, but not on a large scale and only for domestic purposes.

 These belts are specifically and geographically designed for each species to flourish.
 The best quality of flowers for each species comes from their respective production belt.

 But first things first — before we get to the core of the story — let’s take a look (or a smell) at Jasmine among our creations.

 JASMINE IN OLFACTIVE STUDIO’S FRAGRANCES

 We didn’t wait for the birth of Dancing Light, last May, to embellish our perfumes with king Jasmine!
-In fact, its big sister Chambre Noire gave us a glimpse of the magic this ingredient could do to a fragrant composition…
+In fact, its big sisters Chambre Noire and Flash Back in New York gave us a glimpse of the magic this ingredient could do to a fragrant composition…

 At the top of Olfactive Studio's very first floral-white fragrance, Italian Bergamot (Citrus bergamia) attracts us with its sparkling sour facet.
 This refreshing sensation is not only due to this citrus fruit so appreciated in perfumery but also to several aromatic raw materials that mark our nose from the start of the perfume.